The SEARCH function returns search results in JSON format, sorted by relevance.

 | "field_name" : term_value_object

--- boost subparameter is optional
+-- boost subparameter available

 term_value_object = "value" : scalar_value [, "boost" : boost_value]